 According to the American Institute of Stress, there is a direct correlation between stress and absenteeism.
 It estimates that 1 million U.S. employees are absent every day because of stress-related issues.
 Because your managers lead by example, their behavior can quickly contaminate the whole organization if they are stressed out and accumulating absences.

 Stress is a complicated thing and depends on the subtle interaction of individuals, groups and workplace dynamics.
 Where one manager might feel debilitating stress, another might feel an energizing challenge.
 The Centers for Disease Control and Prevention defines workplace stress as "the harmful physical and emotional responses that occur when the requirements of the job do not match the capabilities, resources or needs of the worker."
 Stress, then, can be viewed as a perceived inability to control workflow.
 The intensity of a manager's stress depends on multiple factors, such as the size of the demands placed upon him or her and the relative control/autonomy the manager has in terms of decision-making.

 Costs of Workplace Stress

-Stress and stress-related health issues are major drivers of workplace absenteeism, according to the HR Director.
-Absenteeism costs U.S. organizations approximately $3,600 annually per hourly worker and $2,650 annually per salaried employee, according to a report from the Workforce Institute.
+Stress and stress-related health issues are major drivers of workplace absenteeism.
+Absenteeism costs U.S. organizations roughly $3,600 each year for an hourly worker and $2,650 for a salaried worker, per The Benefits Guide.

 How are the direct and indirect costs related to absenteeism broken down?